GSA/openacr/README.md

 ## Approach

-The OPAT team is building this ACR to be an open standard.
+The OpenACR team is building this ACR to be an open standard.
 Starting with the [ITI VPAT®](https://www.itic.org/policy/accessibility/vpat) framework.
 VPATs® are well recognized.
 We will start with [VPAT 2.4Rev 508 (March 07, 2020)](https://www.itic.org/dotAsset/b282ab06-0ab2-4540-adc2-78698058dfc3.doc) (Word) which allows us to build on WCAG 2.0 specifications for the initial framework.

 A digital ACR needs to be highly structured, to be machine-readable.
 Once it is machine-readable, we will be able to extend its functionality.
 We looked at a few formats, but settled on YAML because it allowed the text to be more human-readable.
 YAML stands for Yet Another Markup Language.
 Earlier attempts at producing a machine-readable VPAT used Extensible Markup Language (XML).

-Although YAML is the foundation of OPAT, the expectation isn't for people to read.
+Although YAML is the foundation of OpenACR, the expectation isn't for people to read.
 Users will read the HTML or [Markdown](https://guides.github.com/features/mastering-markdown/) output of the YAML file in a document that looks much like a VPAT.

 Editors could write their results in YAML, but we expect most will use an editor.
 We are looking at creating a tool based on [WCAG-EM](https://www.w3.org/WAI/eval/report-tool/#!/).